 However, when people are under constant stress, cortisol can remain in the bloodstream for longer, which will

-Cortisol signals the need to replenish the body’s nutritional stores from the preferred source of fuel, which is carbohydrate.
+Cortisol signals the need to replenish the body’s nutritional stores from the preferred source of fuel, carbohydrate.

 Insulin then transports the sugar from carbohydrates from the blood to the muscles and brain.
 If the individual does not use this sugar in fight or flight, the body will store it as fat.